-Action Timeline and Progress Financial Impacts Implementation Lead Priority Level 5.9 p.
-Develop a communications strategy for Parks and Open Spaces ensuring information is accessible, Short Term Not Started Low People Innovation and Collaborative Services High multilingual, transparent, accountable and customer- oriented for the various media platforms.
-Customer Service and Communication q.
-Enhance education programs on: Ongoing Moderate Parks & Open Spaces Medium the importance of biodiversity, urban conservation, urban forestry and the benefits of the park system to climate adaptation and climate mitigation; In Progress Activations & Education 2. wildlife safety; the cultural and/or historical significance of the park where appropriate; 4. park locations, amenities and programs; 5. appropriate park usage and safety; and 6. park programming and events.
-Maintain and enhance relationships with park users and the community to encourage advocacy and stewardship of the park system.
-Ongoing In Progress Low Parks & Open Spaces Activations & Education Medium
+tion Timeline and Progress Financial Impacts Implementation Lead Priority Level 5.
+9 p.
+Develop a communications strategy for Parks and Open Spaces ensuring information is accessible , multilingual, transparent, accountable and customer- oriented for the various media platforms.
+Short Term Not Started Low (Operational) People Innovation and Collaborative Services Customer Service and Communication High q.
+Enhance education programs on: 1. the importance of biodiversity, urban conservation, urban forestry and the benefits of the park system to climate adaptation and Ongoing In Progress Moderate (Operational) Parks & Open Spaces Activations & Education Medium climate mitigation; 2. wildlife safety; 3. the cultural and/or historical significance of the park where appropriate; 4. park locations, amenities and programs; 5. appropriate park usage and safety; and 6. park programming and events . r.
+Maintain and enhance relationships with park users and the community to encourage advocacy and stewardship of the park system .
+Ongoing In Progress Low (Operational) Parks & Open Spaces Activations & Education Medium s.
+Develop an ongoing feedback loop of public engagement, research and community outreach that helps to inform decision making on development and management of the park system .
+Ongoing In Progress Low (Operational) Parks & Open Spaces Business and Policy Planning High t.
+Develop citizen science programs for The City in partnership with other City business units, and support existing programs that promote biodiversity and urban ecology goals through the generation of information and engagement of the public on urban ecological issues.
+Ongoing In Development Moderate (Operational) Parks & Open Spaces Activations & Education Medium u.
+Provide effective booking systems that are fast, reliable, informative, flexible and customer focused.
+Short Term Not Started Low (Operational) Parks & Open Spaces Activations & Education Medium